Skip to main content

 Prerequisites

-• You have familiarity with Terraform or OpenTofu
+• Familiarity with Terraform or OpenTofu

 Overview

-Authoring a Patch:
+Authoring a patch:

 • Running patcher generate to template the patch

-• Filling out the patch fields
+• Completing the required patch fields

-Test Module
+Test module

-Identifying the Breaking Change and its Remediation Steps
+Identifying the breaking change and its remediation steps

 Add the new sampleinput variable to variables.tf: